What communities are eligible for FY22 Community Compact? And are these optional?

 Is there a deadline to apply for the Compact?
 How do I access the application?

-No. A community may choose to enter into the Community Compact at any time.
+No. It is a rolling program that runs until available program funds are exhausted.
+A community may choose to enter into the Community Compact at any time.
 Each Compact agreement will run for two years.
 During the two year period of each compact, the Division of Local Services will periodically check in with the communities to monitor progress toward the implementation of the selected best practice(s).
 The application can be found here.
-You will need a passcode to fill out the Community Compact application.
-The passcode was included in a letter sent from the Lt.
-Governor to municipal CEO’s on August 15, 2019.
-If you do not have a passcode, please contact DLS by sending an email to Sean Cronin at email@example.com.
+You need the passcode that was emailed from Lt.
+Governor Karyn Polito to your organizations chief executive on August 9, 2021 in order to fill out the application.
+If you do not have a passcode, please contact DLS by sending an email to Sean Cronin at firstname.lastname@example.org.

 Can communities have a joint Community Compact?